 There is increasing pressure and expectation that landlords should take a professional attitude towards their lettings business.
 I’ve already talked about the support we can provide through our advice information and guidance and the opportunity to network with other landlords.
 The NLA works with a range of partners to offer trusted products and services that are vetted before they are put out to the network, ensuring what’s on offer is reliable and tailored to their use.

 In particular, being a member will enhance your credibility, giving recognition to every responsible landlord.
 It also helps you keep up-to-date on the latest information and legislative changes in the PRS.
-Whatever your status, most landlords face the same regulatory and legal challenges, currently governing the private residential lettings sector (PRS) – regulation you may be unaware of if you aren’t a member of a landlords’ association.
+Whatever your status, most landlords face the same regulatory and legal challenges, currently governing the PRS – regulation you may be unaware of if you aren’t a member of a landlords’ association.
 The repercussions of not understanding these regulations can be very costly.